 The Aviva ISA is a stocks and shares ISA that allows you to save and invest in a tax efficient way.
 It allows you to invest all of your money in cash, all of it in stocks and shares, or a combination of both, up to the ISA allowance.

 - Flexibility to move between investment options and cash all under one account.

 - Choose and buy online from a wide range of investments, giving you control over what you invest in.

-- Invest in some of the biggest companies in the UK via our low cost share dealing service - Available from Summer 2015.
+- Invest in some of the biggest companies in the UK via our low cost share dealing service - Available later this year.